KA-Huis/space-management/README.md

 All the installation steps are added to the `./setup.sh` script to automate the process.
 This makes sure every necessary step is executed in the right order.
 Shell scripts can be run on macOS and Linux.
 In case you're using windows, you could use WSL (Windows Subsystem for Linux).

-Run the `./setup.sh` script every time you want to set up the project.
+Run the `./setup.sh` script every time you want to have a fresh setup of this project.

+After the initial setup has been run once, the next time you want start the service you can run `docker-compose up -d`.``

 ### Running commands in the environment